eflumerf/styleguide/dune-daq-cppguide.md

 *writer* of a piece of code, but not necessarily for the *reader*.
 Keep in mind the reader might be you in 18 months.
-Use your best judgement as to when the benefits of these keywords (reduced code clutter) outweigh the costs (the reader can't immediately figure out the type of a variable).
+Use your best judgement as to when the benefits of these keywords (reduced code clutter) outweigh the costs (the reader has trouble figuring out the type of a variable).

 While a function template can deduce the type of the argument, making